crystalthedeveloper/theme-switcher-app/README.md

 ## 🧪 Testing Notes

 - Works only on hosted (paid) Webflow sites
-- Developer Workspace sites will return no IDs until the app is approved
+- Developer Workspace or free sites won’t allow script injection
-- If injection fails, users will be redirected to `/success?manual=true`
+- Designer extension fallback provides manual help panel
-- Add `?test=true` to URLs to see verbose logs in browser console
+- Append `?test=true` in URL for verbose console logs

 ---

 ## 🧾 Marketplace Notes

-This app:
-- Uses the `/rest/sites/:id/pages/:page_id/custom-code` endpoint for injection
+- Uses Webflow Designer API only for contextual UI
-- Falls back to manual script copy if injection fails
-- Provides a clear user flow from OAuth to installation
-- Includes a “Try Again” button for retrying script injection
-- Includes a `/settings` page for users to check token status, uninstall, or re-inject scripts manually
+- Does **not** auto-inject into Project Settings (not allowed by Webflow)
+- Clear fallback and support guidance included
+- Users can uninstall from Webflow settings at any time

 ---

 ## 🧼 Uninstall Instructions

-To remove the theme toggle script:
+To remove the theme switcher:

 1. Go to your Webflow site’s **Project Settings**
-2. Click the **Custom Code** tab
+2. Click **Custom Code**
-3. Delete the injected script from the **Footer Code** section
+3. Remove the `<script>` tag from the **Footer Code**
 4. Go to **Apps & Integrations** and click **Uninstall App**

 ---

 ## 🌐 Localization Ready

-All UI strings are wrapped in a translation layer (`locales/en.js`) for future i18n support.
+All UI text is stored in `locales/en.js` for future i18n support.

 ---